 The pattern of congressional opposition to term limits is consistent and revealing.

 In 1995, freshly empowered by the “Contract with America,” the Republican House majority brought the Congressional Term Limits Amendment to a floor vote.
 It required a two-thirds majority to pass.
 It failed — and the “nay” votes came disproportionately from members who had served the longest.
-Of the members who voted against, the vast majority had been in office for a decade or more — exactly the career politicians who stood to lose the most from term limits.
+The vast majority of opposition came from members already in office for a decade or more — exactly the career politicians who stood to lose the most from term limits.

 The pattern is consistent: the longer someone has been in Washington, the less likely they are to support term limits.
 The longer a member has served, the more they benefit from the current system — in seniority, in committee power, in name recognition, in fundraising relationships.
 The system protects itself by keeping the people who benefit from it in charge of changing it.